The First 5 Steps to Plan Your Perfect Wedding

 Now you have got your venue booked, it’s time to choose the team of people who will make your dream Wedding a reality – the Wedding suppliers!
 The average couple uses 13 Weddings suppliers so it’s important to start booking these as early as you can.

-With so many couples choosing to postpone their 2020/2021 Wedding to 2022, suppliers are very busy.
+2022 was one of the busiest years ever for Wedding suppliers and this is continuing into 2023.
 We always recommend booking your entertainment and photographer first as both of these often get booked up well in advance.
 You should then start organising your minister or celebrant, florist, cake maker, hair & makeup, and of course, the dress!

 If you are planning a Dumfries & Galloway Wedding, you can find out more about just some of the region’s fantastic Wedding Suppliers here: https://www.rkdjmobiledisco.co.uk/about/venues-and-recommendations/